Dannymannykim/GymRL-NewRepo/README.md

 # RL Training Framework

 This project provides a flexible framework for training reinforcement learning (RL) agents with minimal setup.
-The algorithms are implemented from scratch using PyTor You can specify configurations for:
+The algorithms are implemented from scratch using PyTorch.
+You can specify configurations for:

 - **Model architectures** (CNNs, fully-connected networks, etc.)